-❖ As of March 2022
+❖ As of January 2023

 Research categories Purposes and description of each research category Type of fund1 Grants-in-Aid for Scientific Research Grant-in-Aid for Specially Promoted Research Outstanding and distinctive research conducted by one or a relatively small number of researchers expected to achieve remarkably excellent research results that opens up a new scientific field.
 The research period is 3 to 5 years.
 (In a truly necessary case, period up to 7 years is acceptable.)
 The budget ranges from 200 million to 500 million yen per project (Only in a truly necessary case, budget exceeding 500 million yen is asked for.).
 SG Grant-in-Aid for Scientific Research on Innovative Areas (Research in a Proposed Research Area) This category is intended to foster novel research areas proposed by diverse groups of researchers that are expected to lead to development and heightening of Japan's research level in the respective fields, to be conducted by collective research efforts through collaboration, scholarly training, shared use of equipment, etc. The period is 5 years.
 The budget range is generally set between 10 million to 300 million yen per fiscal year per proposed area.
-[A call for proposals for "Publicly Offered Research" in the on-going research areas only is put out in FY2020 and beyond.]
+[A call for proposals for Summary of research outcome of completed research areas only is put out in FY2023 and beyond.]
 SG